Ph.D., Harvard University, 1985

 A.B., Harvard College, 1980

-Whitney Davis (George C. and Helen Pardee Professor of History of Art) has been professor of history and theory of ancient and modern at UC Berkeley since 2001.
+Whitney Davis (George C. and Helen Pardee Professor of History of Art) has been professor of the history and theory of ancient and modern art at UC Berkeley since 2001.
 Previously he taught at Northwestern University, where he was John Evans Professor of Art History and Director of the Alice Berline Kaplan Center for the Humanities.
 He received his PhD in Fine Arts from Harvard University in 1985, where he was a Junior Fellow in the Society of Fellows from 1983 to 1986.

 At UC Berkeley, Davis regularly teaches History of Art 100, a course in "methods and theories of art history" required of undergraduate majors in History of Art, and History of Art 200, a proseminar in the same materials required of first-year PhD students in History of Art.
 Other recent courses include lecture courses on Queer Visual Culture (in the minor program in Lesbian, Gay, Bisexual, and Transgender Studies) and Ancient Art & the Modern Imagination; undergraduate seminars on Art History in the 21st Century and on Darwin and the Arts; and graduate seminars on Notations, World Art Studies, the 2010 Judith Stronach Memorial Travel Seminar on Universal Museums in a Global Context: The Case of the British Museum, and Material Beings: Redefinitions of the Object.